Anouar7768/NLP_assignment/src/archi.md

 ## 1. Name of the students

-Pierre Boscherel, Alexis-Raja Brachet, Laurane Gorgues, Anour Oussalah
+Pierre Boscherel, Alexis-Raja Brachet, Laurane Gorgues, Anouar Oussalah

 ## 2. Description of the classifier

 The overall architecture is based on the "Adapt or Get Left Behind:Domain Adaptation through BERT Language Model Finetuning for Aspect-Target Sentiment Classification" article by Alexander Rietzler et al. https://arxiv.org/pdf/1908.11860.pdf.

-The model choosed to produce the contextualized embeddings is the pre-trained model **BERT base uncased**.
-We choose the base one as it light in memory.
+To produce the contextualized embeddings, we use the pre-trained model **BERT base uncased**.
+We chose the base one as it's light in memory, and needs less time to fine-tune.

 ### Pre-processing :